AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 **Bug count**: How many bugs have been identified since your push to production?
 (Continuous Delivery shops may want a tally of all recorded bugs instead here, or bugs recorded per week, or per month for example).
 How many bugs are picked up during the testing phase?

-**Bug type**: What is the nature of these bugs?
+**Bug severity**: What is the nature of these bugs?
 How crictical are they?
 A count of critical bugs above zero is cause for action.

 **Speed of response**.
 If an urgent bug is broadcast and it is immediately jumped on, you know you on to a good thing.
 If the bug languashes and it needs to be followed up multiple times, a team meeting needs to be set up regarding its priority, hmmmm... well, you know... _Time to first response i.e., from initial broadcast of an important bug is a good measure._